etler/stream-weaver/TECHNICAL.md

 This could be achieved by distinguishing between components that should first paint block and components that should always produce a suspense.
 This could simply be denoted by having async components default to being paint blocking while suspense components always get enqueued after the HTML paint stream in a deterministic order.
 Fast components such as in cluster db data dependent components could be treated as paint blocking as they are fast, while any network blocking components could be denoted as non blocking.

 To balance determinism with performance flexibility, it would be possible to split the suspense component stream into a second stream that is established after client Weaver initialization to be processed in parallel, allowing that secondary stream to provide non-deterministic ordering for added performance while the html paint stream maintains deterministic order for caching.

+### In Place Data Processing

+{{{Imagine a PDF.
+It is being processed.
+Get text text text etc, then gets an image.
+Conductors can process that image in place while rest of stream continues getting processed.}}}

+### Cross-Conductor Communication

+{{{It's also possible for conductors to communicate with each other through global scope references...}}}

 ### Weaving Weavers